Neko Jump: History

 The twins were born on December 10, 1989.
-Noey is two minutes older than Jam.
-Their younger sister is named Piglet, who belongs to the Thai girl group Sugar Eyes.
+Noey is two minutes younger than Jam.
+Their younger sister is named Piglet, and belongs to the Thai girl group Sugar Eyes.
 When Noey and Jam were in primary school, they took singing and dancing classes and impressed their teachers.
 They joined contests and practiced singing and acting.

-Some of their songs in 2006-2010 were distributed in Japan by King Records with Thai versions included.
+Some of their songs were distributed in Japan by King Records between 2006 and 2010, with Thai versions included.
 One song was used as the opening and ending in the anime Anyamaru Tantei Kiruminzuu in the Thai and Japanese version.
 In 2009, Jam joined the project girl group Seven Days that consisted of female artists, such as Waii, signed under the Kamikaze label.
 In June 2012, it was announced that the project group would be revived to feature a new line-up including Noey alone instead.
 The new line-up debuted with the song "Angry Boo".

 From 2015 to 2017, the twins did not work together at all, due to contract restrictions.
 Their contract expired on July 28, 2017, freeing them of its restrictions.

-Then in 2018, the twins comeback with their younger sister named Piglet and re-debut again in sub-unit named JNP with Bad Pillow single.
+In 2018, the twins made a comeback with their younger sister Piglet and debuted in a sub-unit named JNP with the single Bad Pillow.